gjbex/Best-practices-for-scientific-computing/docs/syntax_vs_semantics.md

 Error: USE statement at (1) cannot follow IMPLICIT NONE statement at (2)
 ~~~~

-The following Fortran function defintion has a semantic error, although it is
+The following Fortran function definition has a semantic error, although it is
 syntactically correct.

 ~~~~fortran